The #MarketingMinds series share real-world stories from marketers showing how digital marketing has helped them develop their careers or businesses.

 By Nadine Burzler

-Nadine is the Senior Marketing Executive at Smart Insights and is responsible for Business Memberships.
 Nadine is a multimedia content marketing specialist with extensive experience in startup and higher education marketing.
 Connect with her via LinkedIn